There are so many electric guitars on the market.

 - Comes with carbon-fiber neck reinforcement

-- Sustainiac pickup in the neck position for those “infinite” sustained notes
+- Sustainiac neck pickup for those “infinite” sustained notes

 - High price (but still a great bargain, given the quality)